maquino123/Avengers-Discord-Bot/README.md

-# MarvelQuote_Discord_Bot
+# Avengers Discord Bot
-A bot that generates a memorable quote from the Marvel Cinematic Universe
+A Discord bot based on the original Avengers.